sgkim126/peer/README.md

 ## Review context

 The title, body, and existing discussion explain why a change exists and which constraints shaped it.
-Passing that information gives each check access to the requirements, constraints, decisions, and unresolved discussions surrounding the change instead of limiting the review to the diff in isolation.
+Passing that information lets the first stage determine whether the requirements, constraints, decisions, and unresolved discussions are sufficient for review.
+Missing metadata is not assumed to be an error by itself: the stage considers it together with all commit messages and the cumulative diff, and asks focused questions only when an essential fact cannot be inferred safely.

 Use `--title` for the review title, `--body-file` for a file containing the description, and `--comments-file` for a JSON file containing comment threads.